-5.3 The Conduct Rules Part applies to persons performing a certification function specified by the PRA, or an SMF specified by either regulator.
-An employee performing such a function is still subject to the rules regardless of whether the firm has issued a certificate or the person has been granted approval.
+5.3 The Conduct Rules Part applies to SMFs specified by either regulator; employees performing a certification function specified by the PRA and directors of relevant authorised persons, as defined in section 64 of FSMA.
+Employees performing Certification functions are subject to the rules regardless of whether the firm has issued a certificate to them or not.